ashroy6/venueops_test/README.md

 ## Honest Limitations

-This is an interview demo, not a live production deployment.
+This is a demo, not a live production deployment.

 Current limitations: